timescale/docs/use-timescale/extensions/postgis.md

     ```

 1. You can confirm if the extension is installed using the `\dx` command.
-    The extensions that are instlled is listed:
+    The extensions that are installed are listed:

     ```sql
                                                             List of installed extensions